xinghuq/DeepGenomeScan/Publicatioin_example/readme.md

 _Simulation_MLP_outliers_: Scripts used for estimating the power of genome scan for three approaches, pcadapt, RDA, and DeepGenomeScan, as well as the figures for the simulations.

-_POPRES_DeepGenomeScan_: Scripts used in analyses of POPRES data.
+_POPRES_DeepGenomeScan_: Scripts used in analysis of POPRES data.

 ## Step by Step examples for compiling different neural network model using DeepGenomeScan.